喵咪社区

 Close-up Shot of a Monitor With EKG Data.
 Male Athlete Runs on a Treadmill with Electrodes Attached to His Body while Sport Scientist Holds Tablet and Supervises EKG Status in the Background.

-A 喵咪社区 cardiologist shares why you have a higher risk of cardiovascular disease after COVID-19 and how you can improve your heart health.
+You have a higher risk of cardiovascular disease after COVID-19.
+Here’s how you can improve your heart health.

 Three years after COVID-19 first appeared, have been infected with the coronavirus disease. that some of these people are more likely to experience cardiovascular issues, such as an , stroke and heart failure.
 Importantly, this higher risk of heart disease was shown even in people who only had a mild case of COVID-19 and were not hospitalized.
 The risk exists regardless of demographic characteristics, like age, race or sex, or existence of prior conditions, like obesity or hypertension.

-鈥淲e have seen a myriad of different issues with COVID-19,鈥 says Antreas Hindoyan, MD, a cardiologist with the 喵咪社区 Cardiac and Vascular Institute, part of 喵咪社区. 鈥淲hen people come in with heart issues after having COVID-19 now we have to differentiate, is this something that was previously there or do they now have heightened cardiac issues?鈥澛
+When people come in with heart issues after having COVID-19 now doctors have to differentiate, is this something that was previously there or do they now have heightened cardiac issues?聽

 While research on how COVID-19 exactly works is ongoing, doctors do have some idea of what鈥檚 going on.

-鈥淭he reason why you see heightened levels of cardiovascular problems is because you become pro-thrombotic 鈥 your blood clots a little thicker with a COVID-19 infection and the inflammatory response that follows,鈥 Dr. Hindoyan says. 鈥淭hese clots can go up to the brain and cause an or cause a heart attack by compromising the blood flow in the heart arteries.鈥
+鈥淭he reason why you see heightened levels of cardiovascular problems is because you become pro-thrombotic 鈥 your blood clots a little thicker with a COVID-19 infection and the inflammatory response that follows,鈥 says a 喵咪社区 cardiologist. 鈥淭hese clots can go up to the brain and cause an or cause a heart attack by compromising the blood flow in the heart arteries.鈥

 Anyone who was infected with COVID-19 is at a higher risk of heart problems.
 But there are things you can do to improve your heart health after COVID-19 and decrease your risk of cardiovascular disease.